sidsoma/sidsoma.github.io/_pages/about.md

   - /about.html
 ---

-I will be joining the Camera Culture group, led by Prof. Ramesh Raskar, at MIT Media Lab this summer as a visiting researcher.
+I will be joining MIT Media Lab this summer as a visiting researcher, working with the Camera Culture group let by Prof. Ramesh Raskar.
 My work will focus on time-of-flight imaging.
 My primary research interests lie in computational imaging, computational optics, inverse problems, and graphics.

 I graduated from UCLA with a BS in Electrical Engineering in June 2021.
-During this time, I worked on projects in imaging, quantum optics/photonics, and semiconductor device design and characterization.
-I worked with Prof. Achuta Kadambi on computational camera design for non line of sight (NLOS) imaging and remote heart rate estimation.
-I also worked with Prof. Diana Huffaker on semiconductor nanowire photodetectors at SWIR/MWIR.
-I also spent two summers interning at The Aerospace Corporation and HRL Laboratories working on photoluminescence spectroscopy and simulation of optical components for quantum communication, respectively.
+During this time, I worked with Prof. Achuta Kadambi and Prof. Diana Huffaker on projects in computational imaging, quantum optics/photonics, and semiconductor device design and characterization.
+I also spent two summers interning at The Aerospace Corporation and HRL Laboratories.

 ## Updates